Table of contents

 Passwordless Connection vs Passwordless Login

 A passwordless connection is a different kind of link distinct from any company, social, or existing database connection.
-Although users or social provider may have the same email address, their passwordless connection’s identity is different.
+Although users or social providers may have the same email address, their passwordless connection’s identity is different.

 How Can I Use Passwordless Authentication?